 Check your front and rear brakes at 500 miles then every 2,500 miles.
-If you ride under adverse conditions like steep hills (like Big Bear Lake!) or heavy traffic, inspect the pads more often.
+If you ride under adverse conditions like steep hills or heavy traffic, inspect the pads more often.
 Visual inspection of brake pads can be made without removing the caliper by viewing the lower area of each caliper with a flashlight.
 If brake pad material is 1/16" in thickness or less, (like a quarter's width) the pad must be replaced immediately.
-Do not ignore this routine maintenance as damage could occur.
+Do not ignore this routine maintenance as damage could occur, and, if you lose your brakes, a serious accident could result.
 Replace brake pads in pairs only.
 Check the brake caliper position on both brake discs.
 The discs should be centered between the brake pads.
-If the pads are not centered, or you have any other brake related problem, contact Big Bear Chopper or an authorized Big Bear Choppers bike shop.
+If the pads are not centered, or you have any other brake related problem, contact an authorized Big Bear Choppers Dealer.